rackerlabs/support-how-to/content/how-to/cloud-servers/configure-always-on-mssql-server-failover-clusters/index.md

 - Configure HealthCheckTimeout
 - Configure FailureConditionLevel

-### Rename a SQL Server Failover Cluster Instance
+### Rename a SQL server failover cluster instance

-#### Limitations
-- SQL server supports renaming servers involved in replication only if Log Shipping with replication is in use.
+SQL server supports renaming servers involved in replication only if Log Shipping with replication is in use.
 The secondary server can be renamed if the primary is permanently lost.

-- Replication must be turned off, if renaming a virtual server involved with it, before renaming the virtual server.
+Replication must be turned off, if renaming a virtual server involved with it, before renaming the virtual server.
 Then, mirroring has to be re-established with the new virtual server name.
 Metadata for database mirroring must be updated manually to reflect the new virtual server name.